Industrial property: how to best protect your innovations?

 INDUSTRIAL PROPERTY: HOW TO MONITOR ALL NEW PATENT APPLICATIONS?

-In certain sectors of activity, up to 1000 to 1500 new patent applications can be published each month on a global scale.
+In some sectors, up to 1000 to 1500 new patent applications can be published worldwide each month.

-However, from experience, only 10 to 15% may be relevant to monitor.
+However, experience shows that only 10 to 15% may prove relevant to monitor.

-Faced with such a volume of data to be processed and given the strategic nature of this task, this activity can mobilize a person up to 4 to 5 days per month.
-Not only is this mission time-consuming, it is rightly often experienced as boring and not very rewarding for the monitoring and analysis teams.
-Fortunately, there are Machine Learning tools that allow you to do this work quickly and efficiently…
+Given the sheer volume of data to process and the strategic nature of this task, this activity can require up to four to five days of one person per month.
+Not only is this mission time-consuming, but it is also often perceived as tedious and unrewarding by intelligence and analysis teams.
+Fortunately, machine learning tools that allow this work to be completed quickly and efficiently.

 Optimized with PageSpeed Ninja